-According to Ecuador's legal system, international law is subordinated to the Constitution and prevails over and above any other domestic laws,5 except with respect to human rights and ius cogens provisions where international instruments may prevail over the Constitution if they stipulate more favourable rights to persons.6
+According to Ecuador's legal system, international law is subordinate to the Constitution and prevails over and above other domestic laws, except in respect of human rights and ius cogens provisions where international instruments may prevail over the Constitution if they stipulate more favourable rights to persons.

-With regard to international arbitration, Ecuador adopted the main international instruments on this subject quite early, including:
+With regard to international arbitration, Ecuador adopted the main international instruments on this subject quite early on, including:

-- the 1928 Havana Convention on Private International Law;7 - the 1958 United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the New York Convention);8 - the 1966 International Convention on Settlement of Investment Disputes between States and Nationals of other States (the Washington Convention)9 (denounced in 2009);10 - the 1975 Inter-American Convention on International Commercial Arbitration (the Panama Convention);11 and - the 1979 Inter-American Convention on Extraterritorial Validity of Foreign Judgments and Arbitral Awards.12
+- the 1928 Havana Convention on Private International Law; - the 1958 United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the New York Convention);

+- the 1966 International Convention on Settlement of Investment Disputes between States and Nationals of other States (the Washington Convention) (denounced in 2009); - the 1975 Inter-American Convention on International Commercial Arbitration (the Panama Convention); and - the 1979 Inter-American Convention on Extraterritorial Validity of Foreign Judgments and Arbitral Awards.